biprodip/MMCBM/README.md

 For details theory read the paper titled Neighbourhood Consistency Based Deep Domain Adaption Analysis for Multi Category Object Detection [1].
 Performance of the model are depicted bellow.

 ![Accuracy Result](/Images/Table1.png)

 ![F1_Score](/Images/Table2.png)

 The resultant feature subset elucidates lower sum of intracluster distances of samples compared to the full set of features.

 To execute the proram:
-1.Setup libSVM (Also setup C Compilers if required) 2.Setup all variables in initData.m and run in Matlab.
+*.Setup libSVM (Also setup C Compilers if required) *.Setup all variables in initData.m and run in Matlab.

 ## Dependencies
 * Matlab/Octave